kammitama5/kammitama5.github.io/_posts/2017-11-29-Wednesday-November-29th.md

 ## Oh...

-- I'm starting to mentor a student or two (??) from tomorrow; I heard it starts from then.
+- I'm starting to mentor a person or two (??) from tomorrow; I heard it starts from then.
 - I also am supposedly house-sitting sometime in December.
 I've never house-sat before, but I heard that there are *dogs*, so that makes it perfection (well, that and wifi).